SourcePot/match/README.md

+The PHP classes in this repository allow complex data values such as patent numbers, dates and times etc. to be matched.
+The first step is to load the data value to be compared with as well as the match type.
+After this the match is prepared.
+Depending on the match type, a needle is generated for database pre-filtering to create a haystack of data values from a database.
+In the third step the matches are performed between the initially laoded data value and the haystack values.
+Each match provides a match probability in the range 0...1, with 1 → complete match and 0 → no match.

 # Installation

-You can use Packagist to install the package on a web server or your lacal computer, e.g. *Command Prompt*, enter `composer create-project sourcepot/asset {add your target directory here}`.
+You can use Packagist to install the package on a web server or your local computer, e.g. *Command Prompt*, enter `composer create-project sourcepot/asset {add your target directory here}`.

-The following code examples require the namespace to be set to `namespace SourcePot\Asset;`.
+The following code examples require the namespace to be set to `namespace SourcePot\Match;`.

 ## Features
 - Simple and complex value matches, from simple string contain to UNYCOM cases